 - "Orange" was first used as the name for a color in 1542.

-- Oranges are classified into two general categories — sweet and bitter.
+- Oranges are classified into two general categories: sweet and bitter.
 The sweet varieties are the most commonly consumed.
-Popular varieties of the sweet orange (Citrus sinensis) include Valencia, Navel and Jaffa oranges, as well as the blood orange, a hybrid species that is smaller in size, more aromatic in flavor and has red hues running throughout its flesh.
+Popular varieties of the sweet orange (Citrus sinensis) include Valencia, navel and Jaffa oranges, as well as the blood orange, a hybrid species that is smaller in size, more aromatic in flavor and marked by red hues running throughout its flesh.

 - Bitter oranges (Citrus aurantium) are often used to make jam or marmalade, and their zest is used as the flavoring for liqueurs such as Grand Marnier and Cointreau.

-- Navel oranges are named that because of the belly-button formation opposite the stem end.
+- The name "navel orange" comes from the belly-button formation opposite the fruit's stem end.
 The bigger the navel, the sweeter the orange.

-- Sweet oranges were introduced into Europe around the 15th century by Moorish, Portuguese and Italian traders and explorers who found them on their voyages to Asia and the Middle East.
+- Moorish, Portuguese and Italian traders and explorers introduced sweet oranges into Europe around the 15th century, after finding the fruits on voyages to Asia and the Middle East.

 - Renaissance paintings that display oranges on the table during "The Last Supper" are wrong.
 Oranges were not cultivated in the Middle East until sometime around the ninth century.